Night Call Nurses: Production

 Corman offered the film to Kaplan on the recommendation of Martin Scorsese, who had recently made Boxcar Bertha for Corman and had taught Kaplan at New York University.
 Kaplan's student film Stanley had just won a prize at the National Student Film Festival and he was working as an editor in New York.
+Kaplan says that when Corman called offering him the job Kaplan thought it was a joke and hung up but when Corman called back Kaplan realised it was genuine.
+The director flew out to Los Angeles to meet Corman.